ashen-00/Helix-Dropper/README.md

 # Helix

-## Group Members

-- Matthew Wang (504984273)
-- Nicholas Cerdan (904906315)
-- Alexandria Shen (605018233)

 ## Project Introduction

 Helix Dropper is an endless dropper game, inspired by the iPhone game Helix Jump.
 The goal is to guide a bouncing ball down through a series of circular platforms, scoring points for each layer that it drops through.
 As the ball bounces down to lower layers, the camera will follow it to keep the ball centered.
-The user attempts to guide the ball through the gaps on each level by rotating the platforms with the `v` and `b` keys.
+The player attempts to guide the ball through the gaps on each level by rotating the platforms with the `v` and `b` keys.
+To avoid losing a life on an opposite color platform, the player can navigate around it by rotating the platforms, or change the color of the ball with the `c` key.

 ### 1. Starting the game

 ![Starting screen](assets/startscreen.gif)
 Press `Shift` to start the game.
-Once you start the game, you will have 3 seconds to get ready before the ball starts falling.
-Once the ball starts falling, you can interact with the game with the following controls:
+Once the player starts the game, they will have 3 seconds to prepare before the ball starts falling.
+Once the ball starts falling, they can interact with the game using the following controls:

 | Control | Description                        |
 | ------- | ---------------------------------- |